Transcribed by Roy

 D.S.T.O.
 Falmouth resailing

-EVANSVILLE, GLOUCESTER CITY & LUNIGETHAN to Bayonne cancelled.
+EVANSVILLE, GLOUCESTER CITY & LUNIGETHAN to Bayonne

 HIGHLANDER sailed with armed